 Whether you are headed to dinner with friends or grabbing a drink on a first date, this look is perfectly balanced and versatile no matter what the day (or night) has in store.

-3. Cufflinks and Sports Coat
+3. Cufflinks and a Sports Coat

-As we head into more business casual territory, cufflinks with a sports coat give you a chance to stand out in an otherwise unremarkable area of dress.
+As we head into the more business casual territory, cufflinks with a sports coat give you a chance to stand out in an otherwise unremarkable area of dress.

-So take those fun cufflinks for a spin and use them as a conversation starter at a dreaded company mixer.
-Or keep it more traditional and bring a pop of color to the basic blue blazer with some silk knot cufflinks.
+So, take those fun cufflinks for a spin and use them as a conversation starter at a dreaded company mixer.
+Or, keep it more traditional and bring a pop of color to the basic blue blazer with some silk knot cufflinks.

 4. Cufflinks and Suit